 The Galaxy S5 is undoubtedly plastic, and it severely lacks the premium appeal of the Xperia Z2.
 Both handsets are waterproof, so it's not like the S5 can use that as an argument.
 It's features versus form here, which one is more important to you?

 Sony Xperia Z3

 Naturally, there's a degree of competition between the Sony Xperia Z2 and its successor, the Xperia Z3.
 Given the short amount of time between the release of the two phones, you'd be forgiven for just going for the latest version and being done with it.

 But hold up just a second there.
 Although the Xperia Z3 is newer, it's also more expensive and many of the advances are just minimal.
 Design-wise, it looks pretty much identical to the Z2, even if it's a fraction of a hair thinner.

 The display is still the same 5.2-inch triluminous 1080p screen as the Z2, with the only change being in brightness.
 The Z3 can hit 600 nits of brightness compared to the 460 on the Z2.
 Likewise, the rear-facing 20.7MP camera is still the same.

 Sony has given the CPU a boost to 2.5GHz but kept the RAM the same at 3GB.
 In practical terms, in means the Z3 has a better battery life although performance, as I mentioned earlier, is similar.

 There's no doubt that the Z3 is the better phone – as it already does everything the Z2 does.
-But, according to Amazon, there's a £40 difference in price that the online retailer has extended to £132 at the time of writing.
+And, according to Amazon right now, there's only around £90 difference in price for a SIM-free handset.

-I would argue that the Z3 isn't enough of an upgrade to warrant the extra cash, especially considering there's probably an Xperia Z4 waiting in the wings for 2015.
+I would argue that the Z3 isn't enough of an upgrade to warrant the extra cash, especially considering there's probably an Xperia Z4 waiting in the wings for later in 2015.